-Like in previous Bonita versions, processes could be created either through a java api or through a graphical editor: ProEd.
-The java api to build Bonita v4 processes is not yet developed, so processes should be deployed as .xpdl files.
-That can easily be done under ProEd (see restrictions below) and then imported as xpdl files.
-For that, use the stand alone version of the process editor that can be downloaded on Bonita download [http://forge.objectweb.org/project/showfiles.php?group\id=56&release\id=302/] page.
+Like in previous Bonita versions, processes could be created either through a java api or through a graphical editor : Nova Bonita designer (aka ProEd).
+The java api to build Bonita v4 processes is not yet developped, so processes should be deployed as .xpdl files.
+That can easily be done under ProEd and then imported as xpdl files.
+For that, you can use either the Desktop or the Eclipse based versions that are available to download on the Bonita download [http://forge.objectweb.org/project/showfiles.php? group_id=56&release_id=302/] page.

-Please, refer to the Nova Bonita development guide, under /doc directory to learn more about how to use ProEd.
+Please, refer to the Nova Bonita development guide (under /doc directory) to learn more about how to use ProEd.

-As final result ProEd saves the description of the designed process as an xpdl file that should be imported as described in the following section.
+Once a process definition is completed, ProEd saves the description of the designed process as an xpdl file that should be imported as described in the following section.